Giuseppe-HSG/Object-Detection-UrSpace/README.md

 ## Try it Yourself!

 The **Final Object Detection Model** Notebook allows you to run the model yourself.
 The **Room Configurations to test** folder has a number of configurations to try the model with.
+In addition, you can create your own configuration on Homestyler and run it in the detection model.

 ## Full Trained Model